-Clinical Worsening and Suicide Risk

-Patients, their families, and their caregivers should be encouraged to be alert to the emergence of anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, mania, other unusual changes in behavior, worsening of depression, and suicidal ideation, especially early during antidepressant treatment and when the dose is adjusted up or down.
+Clinical Worsening and Suicide Risk: Patients, their families, and their caregivers should be encouraged to be alert to the emergence of anxiety, agitation, panic attacks, insomnia, irritability, hostility, aggressiveness, impulsivity, akathisia (psychomotor restlessness), hypomania, mania, other unusual changes in behavior, worsening of depression, and suicidal ideation, especially early during antidepressant treatment and when the dose is adjusted up or down.
 Families and caregivers of patients should be advised to look for the emergence of such symptoms on a day-to-day basis, since changes may be abrupt.
 Such symptoms should be reported to the patient's prescriber or health professional, especially if they are severe, abrupt in onset, or were not part of the patient's presenting symptoms.
 Symptoms such as these may be associated with an increased risk for suicidal thinking and behavior and indicate a need for very close monitoring and possibly changes in the medication.

-Drugs That Interfere with Hemostasis (e.g., NSAIDs, Aspirin and Warfarin)

-Patients should be cautioned about the concomitant use of paroxetine and NSAIDs, aspirin, warfarin or other drugs that affect coagulation since combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding.
+Drugs That Interfere With Hemostasis (e.g., NSAIDs, Aspirin, and Warfarin):Patients should be cautioned about the concomitant use of paroxetine and NSAIDs, aspirin, warfarin, or other drugs that affect coagulation since combined use of psychotropic drugs that interfere with serotonin reuptake and these agents has been associated with an increased risk of bleeding.

-Interference with Cognitive and Motor Performance

-Any psychoactive drug may impair judgment, thinking, or motor skills.
-Although in controlled studies paroxetine hydrochloride has not been shown to impair psychomotor performance, patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that therapy with paroxetine hydrochloride does not affect their ability to engage in such activities.
+Interference With Cognitive and Motor Performance: Any psychoactive drug may impair judgment, thinking, or motor skills.
+Although in controlled studies Paroxetine Tablets have not been shown to impair psychomotor performance, patients should be cautioned about operating hazardous machinery, including automobiles, until they are reasonably certain that therapy with Paroxetine Tablets does not affect their ability to engage in such activities.

-Completing Course of Therapy

-While patients may notice improvement with treatment with paroxetine hydrochloride in 1 to 4 weeks, they should be advised to continue therapy as directed.
+Completing Course of Therapy: While patients may notice improvement with treatment with Paroxetine Tablets in 1 to 4 weeks, they should be advised to continue therapy as directed.

-Concomitant Medication

-Patients should be advised to inform their physician if they are taking, or plan to take, any prescription or over-the-counter drugs, since there is a potential for interactions.
+Concomitant Medication: Patients should be advised to inform their physician if they are taking, or plan to take, any prescription or over-the-counter drugs, since there is a potential for interactions.

-Alcohol

-Although paroxetine hydrochloride has not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking paroxetine hydrochloride.
+Alcohol: Although Paroxetine Tablets have not been shown to increase the impairment of mental and motor skills caused by alcohol, patients should be advised to avoid alcohol while taking Paroxetine Tablets.

-Pregnancy

-Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy (see WARNINGS: Usage in Pregnancy: Teratogenic Effects and Nonteratogenic Effects).
+Pregnancy: Patients should be advised to notify their physician if they become pregnant or intend to become pregnant during therapy (see WARNINGS: Usage in Pregnancy: Teratogenic Effects and Nonteratogenic Effects).

-Nursing

-Patients should be advised to notify their physician if they are breast-feeding an infant (see PRECAUTIONS: Nursing Mothers).
+Nursing: Patients should be advised to notify their physician if they are breastfeeding an infant (see PRECAUTIONS: Nursing Mothers).

-Laboratory Tests

-There are no specific laboratory tests recommended.
+Laboratory Tests: There are no specific laboratory tests recommended.

-Drug Interactions

-Tryptophan

-As with other serotonin reuptake inhibitors, an interaction between paroxetine and tryptophan may occur when they are coadministered.
-Adverse experiences, consisting primarily of headache, nausea, sweating, and dizziness, have been reported when tryptophan was administered to patients taking paroxetine hydrochloride.
-Consequently, concomitant use of paroxetine hydrochloride with tryptophan is not recommended (see WARNINGS: Serotonin Syndrome).
+Drug Interactions: Tryptophan: As with other serotonin reuptake inhibitors, an interaction between paroxetine and tryptophan may occur when they are coadministered.
+Adverse experiences, consisting primarily of headache, nausea, sweating, and dizziness, have been reported when tryptophan was administered to patients taking Paroxetine Tablets.
+Consequently, concomitant use of Paroxetine Tablets with tryptophan is not recommended (see WARNINGS: Serotonin Syndrome).

-Monoamine Oxidase Inhibitors

-See CONTRAINDICATIONS and WARNINGS.
+Monoamine Oxidase Inhibitors: See CONTRAINDICATIONS and WARNINGS.